connec/yaml-js/README.md

 yaml-js is currently a YAML loader, and eventually a YAML dumper, ported pretty much line-for-line from [PyYAML](http://pyyaml.org/).
-The goal is to create a reliable and specification-complete YAML processor for Javascript environments.
+The goal is to create a reliable and specification-complete YAML processor in pure Javascript.

 Current Status
 ---